There is a 19.5 month age gap between my two which means that for 4.5 months, I had two under two.

 Or perhaps I just started caring less.
 Either way, when I first managed to do the supermarket shop on my own with both the kids in tow, I knew that it was going to be OK.
 Although it’s taken us a while to find our routine, I’m not nervous any more.
 I can deal with it.
 Leaving the house is still a monumental effort compared to how it was pre-kids, but it can be done in half the time these days.
 I’ve even braved day trips, and had fun.

-So the question is, would I do it again?
+So the question is, would I do two under two again?

-Now we are a little way down the road I can reflect back on the time with hindsight, as well as the happy knowledge that I never, ever have to do it again, and whilst remembering (vividly) how difficult it has been I can also concede that there are a lot of pros of small age gaps.
+Now we are a little way down the road I can reflect back on the time with hindsight, as well as the happy knowledge that I never, ever have to do it again, and whilst remembering (vividly) how difficult it has been I can also concede that there are a lot of pros of having two under two, aka small age gaps.

 Of course, they could just as easily be stealing each other’s toys and drawing blood.